-- The developer's margin generated on developments and acquisitions, increased by the result of disposals, and reduced by the loss of income related to the vacancy of the portfolio, over the three financial years. - The sum of the increase in Recurring Income generated over each of the three years.
+- The developer's margin generated on developments and acquisitions, increased by income from disposals, and reduced by the loss of income due to vacancies in the portfolio, over the three years. - The sum of the increase in recurring income generated during each of the three years.